On the origin of V-shaped polarisation spectra in molecular clouds: Numerical models

-In order to test and benchmark our semi-analytical model, we compare its results to that of full dust polarisation radiative transfer calculations generated with POLARIS.
-The POLARIS model we use, is designed to match the semi-analytical \textit{one-phase} model presented before as closely as possible.
-First, as POLARIS requires an overall density to be set, we use a spatially constant density of 100~cm$^{-3}$ with a mean molecular weight of 2.3 typical for molecular clouds.
-We use a dust-to-gas ratio of 0.01 and the same dust mass fractions $f_i$ as before (see Section~\ref{sec:1phasetheory}).
+In the following we describe how the toy model described before is implemented in POLARIS \citep{Reissl16}.
+First, as POLARIS requires an overall density to be set, we use a spatially constant density of 100~cm$^{-3}$ in phase~1 with a mean molecular weight of 2.3 typical for molecular clouds.
+We use a dust-to-gas ratio of 0.01 and the same dust mass fractions $f_i$ for silicate and carbonaceous grains as stated in Section~\ref{sec:1phasetheory}.
 We also allow for \textit{individual} dust temperatures of silicate and carbonaceous grains.
 We emphasise that the latter requires special attention when setting up the POLARIS input files and its script files as otherwise only an averaged dust temperature is calculated (see Appendix~\ref{sec:appendixa} for details).

-The grain size distribution is chosen to be identical to that of the semi-analytical model (see Section~\ref{sec:1phasetheory}).
+The grain size distribution is, as stated before, proportional to $a^{-3.5}$, with a lower and upper cut-off radius of \mbox{$a_\textrm{min}$ = 5~nm} and \mbox{$a_\textrm{max}$ = 500~nm}, respectively.
 We use the dust data provided with the POLARIS distribution named \textsc{silicate\_oblate} and \textsc{graphite\_oblate}, which were created with DDSCAT \citep{Draine13}.
 We use a 3-dimensional domain, which is cubic in size and has an extent of 15.6~pc, i.e. (15.6~pc)$^3$ in volume, resulting in a total mass of about $21.5 \times 10^{3}$ M$_\odot$.
 The magnetic field is set to a constant value of 3 $\mu$G and is oriented along the $x$-direction.
-We use a cubic grid with $2 \times 2 \times 2$ cells in each direction.
+We use a cubic grid with $2 \times 2 \times 2$ cells in each direction to be able to set up the two phases.
+In case that two phases are used, each of them spans $2 \times 1 \times 2$ cells, with the phase change occurring along the $y$-axis.
+Throughout the paper we will consider observations along the $y$-axis, thus leading to the two-phase case as described in Section~\ref{sec:2phasetheory}.